NikkitaTorres/Pizza-Parlor/README.md

 # Pizza-Parlor

-Written and produced by me, myself, and I, Nikkita Torres.
+Written and produced by Nikkita Torres.

 ## Description

-This is a project for creating a programming language suggestor.
-The purpose of this project is to match an individual who is interested in starting a programming language with a language to start with.
+This is a project that allows users to create their own pizza and get a cost of that pizza returned to them.
+The user can select a single size, and multiple toppings, which will result in different prices.

 ## Technologies Used: